 The risk related to Deutsche Bank's ability to fulfil its obligations in respect of any such Financial Instruments is described by reference to the credit ratings assigned by independent rating agencies.
 A rating is not a recommendation to buy, sell or hold Financial Instruments and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
 A suspension, reduction or withdrawal of any rating assigned may adversely affect the market price of some Financial Instruments where Deutsche Bank is the issuer.

 Deutsche Bank is rated by Standard & Poor's Ratings Services (a division of The McGraw-Hill Companies, Inc.)("S&P"), Moody's Investors Service, Inc. ("Moody's"), Fitch Ratings Limited ("Fitch") and DBRS Ratings Limited ("DBRS"), together the "Rating Agencies").
-As of 28 February 2015, the ratings assigned by the Rating Agencies to short and long-term debt securities of DB were as follows:

 Rating of Subordinated Obligations